adtma/adtma.github.io/_pages/about.md

 I was born and raised in Indonesia.
 I attended [Institut Teknologi Bandung](https://geology.fitb.itb.ac.id/) for my undergraduate degree in geology and the School of Earth Sciences at [Ohio State](https://earthsciences.osu.edu/) for my MS and PhD.
 Currently, I am a postdoctoral scholar at [FSU](https://www.eoas.fsu.edu/) and [MagLab](https://nationalmaglab.org/staff/?name=YosephAdiatma).

-## Research
 My research centers in reconstructing changes in geologic, oceanic, and paleoclimate processes using geochemical proxies and their roles in shaping the macro-evolution of life on Earth (i.e., long-term changes in biodiversity and rapid mass extinction events).
 Overall, my research questions are at the intersection between geology (*sedimentology, stratigraphy, geochemistry*) and paleoclimatology.

-Outside of work, I enjoy coffee, running, and biking.
+Outside of work, I enjoy running, biking, and drinking coffee.
 I did a couple of races when I was in gradschool (3 Marathons, a 9-mile race, a 20-mile race, and a run-bike-run duathlon).
 If you are looking for trails to run or coffee shops to go to in Columbus, please reach out!
 I will be more than happy to send you some of my favorite trails and coffee shops.